Prego

 Prego (Italian for "You're welcome!") is a trade mark brand name pasta sauce of Campbell Soup Company.
 It was introduced internationally in 1981.

 Varieties

 Prego offers many different varieties.
 The traditional pasta sauce is available in nineteen different flavors including marinara, traditional, mini meatball, zesty mushroom, and roasted garlic Parmesan.
 In Prego's Organic line, two flavors (Organic Mushroom and Organic Tomato and Basil) are made with all organic ingredients.
 A third line in the Prego Pasta Sauce family is called Hearty Meat sauce.
 It comes in Meatball Parmesan, Authentic Italian Sausage, and Three Meat Supreme flavours.
 Yet another line is called Chunky Garden Pasta Sauce which consists of flavors such as Garden Combination, Mushroom Supreme, Mushrooms & Green Pepper, and Tomato, Onion & Garlic.
 In Asia, specific regional flavors are available, including Tom Yam in Thailand and Malaysia.

+In May 2024, Campbell Soup Company expanded its Prego brand with the introduction of a new line of Creamy Pesto sauces.
+This new product line is designed to diversify the predominantly red sauce-dominated Italian sauce aisle by offering a creamy and versatile alternative.
+The Prego Creamy Pesto sauces blend the richness of Alfredo sauce with the herby brightness of traditional pesto, using ingredients such as fresh basil and cream.
+The line includes three varieties: Creamy Basil Pesto, Creamy Roasted Garlic Pesto, and Creamy Parmesan Pesto.